Catania Motorhome Rental, Sicily

-Compare RV Rental and Campervan Hire in Catania, Sicily
+Compare RV Rentals and Campervan Hire in Italy

 What to see in Catania

 Italy has more than its fair share of UNESCO World Heritage Sites, and Sicily has six of the country’s 48, with one in Catania, making the latter’s Baroque city centre an excellent introduction to the entire island of Sicily.
 Luckily, there are plenty of well-equipped campsites within 40 minutes of the city center where you can safely park your recreational vehicle or RV rental in Catania while you explore the city’s numerous Baroque churches, Roman ruins, and Greek amphitheaters.

 You don’t have to see all of the more than 100 churches, chapels, Roman baths, amphitheaters, ‘palazzi’ and ‘castel’ before you dig into a ‘salumeria’ for salami, panini, pastrami or ‘tavola calda’ (‘hot bites’ made with cheese and meat).
 Perhaps you can throw in a seaside break into your daytime itinerary at La Plaja just 2 miles away by campervan hire in Catania, or sneak in some operatic interlude into your nighttime activity at Teatro Massimo Bellini where young crowds congregate after hours.

 Explore the Aeolian Islands and Mount Etna in Sicily

 Sicily is well-suited for travel by Catania motorhome rental because of its numerous, agreeably furnished camping facilities and proximity to mainland Italy as well as outlying islands like the Aeolian group.